 We took the opportunity to ask Zahid 10 questions about design, his work and what makes him tick.

-- Three things in your home you can’t live without: My photo album; my library (does that count as one thing?); my Alessi teapot by Naoto Fukasawa.
+Photo albums; the library (does that count as one thing?); and my Alessi teapot by Naoto Fukasawa.

-- Will we see another book by Zahid Sardar?
-Yes, of course!
+Will we see another book by Zahid Sardar?

 Photo from Zahid Sardar